by Jeff Goulden

 Cedar Waxwings are social birds and you are likely to see them in flocks.
 They sit in fruiting trees, pick the berries and swallow them whole.
 Sometimes they briefly hover near a bush and pluck the berries in mid-air.
 They also fly like swallows over the water looking for insects.

 More pictures of this beautiful bird can be seen in my Cedar Waxwing Gallery at Istockphoto.com.
 Other bird species can be seen in my Joy of Birds Gallery.
-A limited selection of my bird pictures are available as prints in my Birds Gallery on Fine Art America.
+Signed fine art prints from many of my photographs are available for purchase on Fine Art America.
+Be sure to enter discount code LFMNSE at checkout.
 For special offers and to follow my photographic journey please Join My Email List.